cristhianjaramillo/cristhianjaramillo.github.io/_pages/cv.md

 -   Collected quantitative and qualitative information on political reforms in Peru through an evaluation of electoral legislation.
 -   Proposed research designs and conducted studies on electoral reforms.
 -   Served as an editorial assistant for the electronic publication of the Blog #ObservatorioReformas, in collaboration with [Voz y Voto](https://www.vozyvoto.com.mx/categoria/observatorioreformas).

+**08/2023 -- 12/2024**       **Research Assistant**\
+              The mis(uses) of artificial intelligence in public policy\
+              International School for Government - King’s College London\
+              United Kingdom

+-   Conducted an extensive literature review on the application of AI in public policy, analysing over 50 academic papers, reports, and articles.
+-   Developed a comprehensive database of 40 cases documenting AI utilisation by public authorities, incorporating data from news sources, governmental reports, and other secondary materials.

 **05/2022 -- 06/2022**      **Technical Secretary**\
               2022 Participatory Budget Consultation of Mexico City\